Virginia in the American Civil War: Battle of Fort Sumter

 The Battle of Fort Sumter was the turning point of secessionist sentiment in Virginia.
-Unionists were concerned about the continued presence of U.S. forces at Fort Sumter, despite assurances communicated informally to them by U.S. Secretary of State William Seward that it would be abandoned.
+Unionists were concerned about the continued presence of Confederate forces at Fort Sumter, despite assurances communicated informally to them by U.S. Secretary of State William Seward that it would be abandoned.
 Seward however was acting without Lincoln's approval, and Lincoln had no such intention to abandon the Fort.
 Lincoln and Seward were also concerned that the Virginia convention was still in session as of the first of April while secession sentiment was growing.
 At Lincoln's invitation, unionist John B. Baldwin of Augusta County met with the president on April 4.
 Baldwin explained that the unionists needed the evacuation of Fort Sumter, a national convention to debate the sectional differences, and a commitment by Lincoln to support constitutional protections for southern rights.
 Over Lincoln's skepticism, Baldwin argued that Virginia would be out of the Union within forty-eight hours if either side fired a shot in the vicinity of the fort.
 By some accounts, Lincoln offered to evacuate Fort Sumter if the Virginia convention would adjourn.

 Events then outpaced the convention.
-On April 6, amid rumors that the North was preparing for war, the convention voted by a narrow 63-57 to send a three-man delegation to Washington to determine from Lincoln what his intentions were.
+On April 6, amid rumors that the North was preparing for war, the convention voted by a narrow 63–57 to send a three-man delegation to Washington to determine from Lincoln what his intentions were.
 On that same day, Lincoln informed the Governor of South Carolina that a ship with food but no ammunition would attempt to reinforce Fort Sumter.
 An April 9 Confederate cabinet meeting resulted in President Davis ordering General P. G. T. Beauregard to take the Fort before supplies could reach it.
 The delegation reached Washington on April 12, having been delayed by bad weather.
 But that morning, Confederate forces had already opened fire on Fort Sumter, beginning the Civil War.
 The delegates learned of the attack on Fort Sumter from Lincoln, and the president informed them of his intent to hold the fort and respond to force with force.
 Reading from a prepared text to prevent any misinterpretations of his intent, Lincoln told them that he had made it clear in his inaugural address that the forts and arsenals in the South were government property and "if ... an unprovoked assault has been made upon Fort Sumter, I shall hold myself at liberty to re-possess, if I can, like places which have been seized before the Government was devolved upon me."